 Borealis is also committed to supporting EU policy makers, who need to develop the correct policy framework to fight climate change and maintain the competitiveness of the European chemicals industry in a globalised economy.

-Borealis extends its partnership with UAE educational and social organisations
+Borealis renews its partnership with leading educational and social organisations in the UAE

 Please select one of the categories to find the desired information or use the search field.